 This doesn’t happen because you’re weak minded or lack motivation.
 It happens because your mind will focus on the things that you can’t have rather than the healthy foods that you should enjoy.
-Weight loss is a mental game, and you can win by simply replacing the snacks you love with healthier options.
+Choosing healthy snacks can be challenging, but you can win the battle with weight loss by simply replacing the snacks you love with healthier options.

 Favorite Healthy Weight Loss Snacks to Keep on Hand: